-She has a background in polymer science, having completed a PhD in polymer chemistry at The University of Melbourne, where she prepared a range of new monomers for inclusion in biocompatible hydrogels and studied how these monomers influenced the properties of the resultant polymer.
+She has a PhD in polymer chemistry from The University of Melbourne, where she prepared a range of new monomers for inclusion in biocompatible hydrogels and studied how these monomers influenced the properties of the resultant polymer.

 Following her studies, Grace was a research and development scientist with an Australian biotechnology company, preparing polymer supports for biological separations.
 She was also a post-doctoral research fellow with the Biomaterials Group at the CSIRO, where she conducted research into new materials and coatings for an implantable ophthalmic device.